boxed/kodare.net/drafts/names-are-more-important.markdown

 Names are too important to be a source of lies.
 If the name clearly communicates something about its type to any human reading it, the machine should be told the same information.

 For experts with years of experience this isn't a big problem.
 We've learned this lesson and internalized it.
 But spend some time in a help chat for beginners and you'll see this all the time.
-Just as I write this line someone showed me code like `user = Client()`.
-Either it should be `client = Client()` or `user = User()`.

 Another common problem for beginners is mixing up singular and plural on variable names: `cars` when it should be `car`, or vice versa.
 This causes endless confusion and "solutions" like writing `car[0]` everywhere.
 Naming dicts is also very hard for beginners.
 A strong naming convention like `value_by_key` or `key_to_value` makes dicts much easier to use.